 National Application Addressed

 The application area addressed in this project was Water Resources, which focuses on water availability, forecasting, and quality.
 By examining various environmental variables, this analysis provided insight into the relationship between land cover, precipitation, and groundwater and the health of the Laguna Madre.
-This will help aid in the National Park Service's decision making process for estuary management.
+This will help aid in the National Park Service's decision-making process for estuary management.

 Project Partner

 This project partnered with the Padre Island National Seashore of the National Park Service.
 From historical accounts, the Laguna Madre was identified as having not always been hypersaline.
 The increased salinity affects the ecosystem of the lagoon.
 The Laguna Madre is home to a variety of endangered or threatened species and seagrasses, and it is a productive fishery (Tunnel 2001).
 Changes to the salinity could affect the entire ecosystem of the lagoon.
 A suspected link between the mesquite tree’s long taproots and the increased salinity of the lagoon created a basis for the project.
-Through the creation of multiple time series maps, from 2000 to 2015, the partner will be able to identify changes in vegetation, climate, weather and amount of groundwater discharged into the lagoon.
-These maps can assist the partner to act with future public and private decision-making plans.
+Because of the multiple time series maps created by the team, showing from 2000 to 2015, the partner will be able to identify changes in vegetation, climate, weather and amount of groundwater discharged into the lagoon.
+These maps can assist the partner with future public and private decision-making plans.

 III.
 Methodology